 Murrells Inlet does not have a public library, either, but the Georgetown Public Library System has a branch location in Pawyleys Island, and the bookmobile comes to Murrells Inlet every Thursday.

 Retirement in Murrells Inlet has some drawbacks.
 Aside from no public library and no senior center, some infrastructure struggles to keep up with the recent growth.
-Hurricanes are a reality.
-Hugo, Fran, Floyd, Charley and Hanna have all come close.
-Matthew in 2016 caused some damage, as did Florence in 2018.
+Hurricanes are a reality, and Hugo, Fran, Floyd, Charley and Hanna have all come close.
+Matthew in 2016 caused some damage, as did Florence in 2018 and Dorian in 2019.
 Murrells Inlet is not a hotspot on the tourist map, but vacationers do wander into town during the summer and clog traffic.
-Some families have been here for generations, and fitting in can be a little difficult at first.
+Some families have been here for generations, so fitting in can sometimes be a little difficult at first.

-And yet, despite these problems, this low key coastal hamlet beckons, with its charming character, clean beaches and plentiful water recreation.
+And yet, despite these problems, this low key coastal hamlet beckons, with its charm, clean beaches and plentiful water recreation.
 The pirates are gone, but the retirees are here, and most of them seem very happy that they have landed in Murrells Inlet.

 Webwerxx, Inc. Copyright (c) 2006-2023.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.